Regulations relating to resource management in the petroleum activities

 Exploration drilling requires a permit from the Norwegian Petroleum Directorate.
 For exploration wells and development wells with an exploration target, an application for a permit for exploration drilling shall be submitted to the Norwegian Petroleum Directorate at least two weeks prior to spudding the well.

-The drilling programme for development wells and other wells shall be sent to the Norwegian Petroleum Directorate at least two working days prior to spudding.
+The drilling program for development wells and other wells shall be sent to the Norwegian Petroleum Directorate at least two working days prior to spudding.

 Geological and reservoir technical data acquisition in connection with drilling and well activity